-Dina Elenbogen is an award winning poet and prose writer.
-Her collection of poems, Apples of the Earth, was published by Spuyten Duyvil Press in 2006.
-She was recently nominated for a Pushcart in poetry.
 Her poetry has appeared in numerous anthologies and literary magazines including City of the Big Shoulders (University of Iowa, press, 2012), Brute Neighbors: Urban Nature Poetry, Prose, and photography( De Paul Humanities Center, 2011),Beyond Lament (Northwestern University Press), Without a Single Answer: Poems on Contemporary Israel (Judah Magnes Museum Press), Sarah’s Daughters Sing (Ktav Publishers), and magazines such as Prairie Schooner, Calyx, Poet Lore, Rhino, Paterson Literary Review, Voices Israel and numerous others.
 Her poem “A Jew in Vienna” was the recipient of the Miriam Lindberg Israel Poetry for Peace Prize.
-She is at work on a second poetry collection entitled The Language of Rivers which is in circulation.
+She has completed a second poetry collection entitled The Language of Rivers which is in circulation.

-She has completed a book-length memoir about her work with Ethiopian immigrants in Israel for which she has received two fellowships in creative nonfiction from the Illinois Arts council, as well as a grant from the Evanston Arts Council.
+She received two fellowships in creative nonfiction from the Illinois Arts council, as well as a grant from the Evanston Arts Council.
 Excerpts of it have appeared in the anthology Lost on the Map of the World: Jewish-American Women’s Quest for Home in Essays and Memoirs, 1890-present (Peter Lang Publishers) and the Jewish Women’s Literary Annual.

 Elenbogen’s essays have appeared in magazines including Tikkun, Chicago Reader, New City, Midstream, the JUF News, Chicago Jewish News and the anthology Word by Word: The Iowa Writer's Workshop 75 Years